 Elleme

-If you’ve been around C&C for a while, you already know that Elleme is a Parisian brand I can’t and won’t stop talking about.
+If you’ve been around C&C for a while, you already know that Elleme is one of those European bag brands I can’t and won’t stop talking about.

 I have the Boomerang in suede and the Trousse woven leather bag, and between the two of them, they cover every occasion I could possibly need a bag for.
-But what I love most about this brand is their quality— both the suede and the leather are on another level.
+But what I love most about this brand is their quality.
+Both the suede and the leather are on another level entirely!

 The Trousse leather in particular is so buttery and soft that it literally molds to your body as you wear it… I have never experienced that with a bag at this price point!
 The double gold zipper is also such an elegant touch, and the woven pattern gives me Bottega Veneta energy without the four-figure price tag.